xiix0/scam/README.md

-While you recently had your problems on the run, they've regrouped and are making another attack.
+Are you sure the back door is locked?